Sara0112/cse15l-lab-reports/lab-report-5.md

 if test -e ListExamples.java # In this case, test return false since there is no ListExamples.java in student-submission folder. then
-    echo "  Has ListExamples.java"
+    echo "  Has ListExamples.java" # In this example, did not run this line because there is no ListExamples.java. else
-else
     echo "  Missing ListExamples.java" # In this example, showing Missing ListExamples.java
-    exit 1
+    exit 1 # exit code is 1
 fi
 ```